Adventures and mis-adventures of traveling to a non-english speaking country

 “Ahh!” she responded with a smile, then scavenged through her bag to take out a rectangular pack.

 The old lady handed it to me, then I realized I’ve encountered this stuff before during a cold spring trip in Japan.
 Assuming I had no idea what it was, she took the pack back from my hand and opened the plastic wrappings.
 Inside is a green bag made of thick gauze around the size of my palm.
 It looks like a big piece of Chinese jackstone.
 I’m not sure what’s the crumbly particles inside the pack, but when you rub it between your hands as demonstrated by ajumma, it turns warm for a number of hours.
-A good weapon for winter travelers.
+A good protection for winter travelers.
 I copied her while blurting my thank yous.
 Warm hands, warm heart.

 "Action speaks louder than words", this statement is even more resounding to me while I was alone and had no one to talk to in Korea.
 I annoyingly forget details like dates and names, but never the kindness of strangers I encounter in travels.
 There's Muici, the cute Korean boy I played with during the whole one hour flight to Jeju Island.
 I also had a few seconds encounter with an oppa who helped me carry my luggage when he saw me struggling to pull the giant bag up the subway’s steep staircase.
 Ahhh.. just like in Kdramas!
 Haha!
-And of course, there's my Korean roommate at the Jeju guesthouse who, even though I didn't asked, just showed me where the free hair dryer is in our room while pointing it to my damp hair.
+And of course, there's my Korean roommate at the Jeju guesthouse who, even though I didn't ask, just showed me where the free hair dryer is in our room while pointing it to my damp hair.
 I was grateful, but didn’t have the words to tell her that my hair is really just like that every single time I go out, haha!

 Sometimes, I still hope we had the chance to talk and share our stories.
 There are times when I just want to blurt my corny jokes, but never had the chance or the right words to pull it off!
 I missed chatting and laughing, but I am also grateful for these experiences as they test my patience and character.
 It made me appreciate human beings beyond their words.
 Indeed, the language of kindness is so genuine that good memories and good feelings are formed even in silence.